 Security Risk Group Intelligence/Gang Management

 External Affairs Division

-This division oversees the Department’s crucial liaison functions with state government, the courts, the public and the news media.
-A Legislative Liaison works closely with the General Assembly on law enforcement and prison issues, a Freedom of Information Coordinator oversees compliance with the requirements of state law within the bounds permitted by correctional safety and security.
+This division oversees the Department’s crucial liaison functions with the other components of state government as well as the courts, the public and the news media.
+A Legislative Liaison, responsible for drafting legislation and state regulations, works closely with the General Assembly on law enforcement and prison issues, while a Freedom of Information Coordinator oversees compliance with the requirements of state law within the boundaries permitted by correctional safety and security.
 The Office of Public Information insures that information concerning departmental activities and the inmate population is provided to the public and media in a timely, proactive and professional manner, while being cognizant of safety and security issues.
-The Legal/Paralegal office serves as the legal liaison to the Office of the Attorney General on all legal matters affecting the Department of Correction as well as with the state and federal courts throughout Connecticut.
-This office assists in the defense of lawsuits, serves as the departmental coordinator for all issues involving the Probate Courts and insures compliance with subpoenas that are received by the agency.
-This office also serves as a Department of Correction representative as defined in Connecticut General Statute § 46a-68 and also represents the agency in daily interaction with attorneys and representatives from other agencies, such as the Office of Protection and Advocacy for Persons with Disabilities.
-The Office of Standards and Policy is responsible for the writing, review and revision of the agency’s Administrative Directives and state regulations.
-The division also oversees the Department’s Video Unit, which supports the agency’s audio/visual requirements.
+The Legal Affairs Office serves as a liaison to the Office of the Attorney General on all legal matters as well as with the state and federal courts throughout Connecticut.
+This Office assists in the defense of lawsuits, serves as the departmental coordinator for all issues involving the Probate Courts and insures compliance with subpoenas that are received by the agency.
+This Office also serves as a representative as described in Connecticut General Statute § 46a-68 and also interacts daily with attorneys and representatives from other agencies.
+The Office of Standards and Policy is responsible for the writing, review and revision of the agency’s Administrative Directives.
+The Division also oversees the Department’s Video Unit, which supports the agency’s requirements.